cjmatta/drill_log_collector/README.md

 Collect drill logs from all Drill hosts in a cluster.
 Only collects a `diff` of the logs between the start and end flags.

 #### Usage
+It helps to have passwordless SSH keys set up around the cluster in case you don't want to type the password a bunch.

 Set the checkpoint:
 ```
 $ drill_log_collector -s